-Norman's early impulses were directed Social service was his avocation as in the field of medicine with a view of well as his vocation.
+Norman's early impulses were directed in the field of medicine with a view of well as his vocation.

 Norman I. Godfrey, beloved director assisting the physically handicapped. of the Jewish Community Center, died To further his desire, he took courses January 24, 1947, after a long illness. in physical education and did thera-With his death, the Portland Jewish peutic work with crippled children of community suffered an irreparable loss.
 New Haven at Grace Hospital.
-While His life was short, a bare 36 years, but in Stamford, however, he became interested in the Jewish Center movement of that Greeting.
-Norman was born at New Haven, and decided to make this his life's work.
-Because his religion always was eviof David and Helen Godfrey.
-He at- dent in his daily life, he wished to transtended New Haven schools, was a grad- mit to Jewish youth the significance and uate of Arnold College in New Haven appreciation of the ideals of his people, to share with you, the joy and happiness
+While His life was short, a bare 36 years, but in Stamford, however, he became interested in the Jewish Center movement of David and Helen Godfrey.
+He at dent in his daily life, he wished to transtended New Haven schools, was a grad- mit to Jewish youth the significance and uate of Arnold College in New Haven appreciation of the ideals of his people,

-Norman began his duties at the Comgan preparing himself for a life of com- 1938, as first executive director.
-His munity Center in Portland August 10, munity service that was to reach its work since then is well-known to every culmination at the Community Center one who ever came in contact with the Portland Center.
+Norman began his duties at the Community Center in Portland August 10, gan preparing himself for a life of com- 1938, as first executive director.
+His culmination at the Community Center one who ever came in contact with the Portland Center.